aurorascharff/next15-account-selector/STEPS_short.md

 ## Add useTransition for the loading state

-- Now lets get to work on the mutation.
+- Now lets get to work on the async operation, the account switching.
 This is a lot of boilerplate code.
 We can use the new react 19 to simplify this.
 - To track the loading state, lets use the improved useTransition hook from React 19.
 It let's use create Actions, which are a different type of event handling.
 It runs in the background and does not block the main thread, like a deferred update.
 Returns pending state isPending and a startTransition function.
 - Remove pending state useState.
 - Wrap everything after the == check with useTransition, remove setPending, get pending state isPending.
 Move async keyword.